vittorio-nardone/lambda-test-CI-pipeline/README.md

 # LAMBDA TEST IN CI PIPELINE

 How to test LAMBDA function in a CI pipeline?
-A simple solution using DGoss and CircleCI.
+A simple solution using DGoss and TravisCI.

 ## Prerequisite